siglens/siglens-docs/docs/configuration.md

 # SigLens Configuration Guide

 This guide provides a comprehensive overview of SigLens configuration options.
 SigLens uses a YAML configuration file (`server.yaml`) to manage its settings.
-The values shown in this guide represent the default configuration unless otherwise specified.
+The values shown in this guide represent the default configuration.

 ## Basic Configuration